-(Suggested timeline: work on this in block 7 during pre-registration advising and throughout blocks 7 and 8 of your junior year)
+(Work on this in blocks 7 and 8 of your Junior year)

 Once the department has reviewed your proposal, you will receive notification regarding approval of your project, status of funding requests, and notifications regarding capstone advising.
 Other considerations that you need to work on include thinking about other funding opportunities, ethical research, and scheduling.